 - Remove the ice cream from the refrigerator and transfer to a large bowl.
 Stir until it's an uniform softened mixture.
 This will make it easier to spread evenly on the bars.

 - Take the bars from the freezer.
-Flip one half over so the top is now facing down.
-Evenly spread the ice cream on using the offset spatula, going all the way to the edge.
-Place the second half on top.
+Flip one half over so the top is now facing down on the baking sheet.
+Evenly spread the ice cream on that half, going all the way to the edge.
+Place the second half, right side up, on top.
 Return to the freeze for 1-2 hours, or until the ice cream is solid again.

 - Use a large sharp knife to score the slices before cutting through.
 You should have twelve 4-inch by 1.75-inch bars.
 Once you have the bars scored evenly, slice through.
 For easier slicing run the knife through very hot water, wipe dry and then cut through.
 Repeat as needed.
 If not serving immediately, wrap individual bars in plastic wrap and place in a gallon ziplock freezer bag to store.